maxbarrett/valideater/README.md

 });
 ```

-Forms with errors are re-validated on each keystroke by default, prevent this by setting `liveCheck` to `false` (the form will be re-validated on submit).
+Forms with errors are re-validated on each keystroke by default, prevent this by setting `liveCheck` to `false` (form will be re-validated on submit).

 ```sh
 $('form').vldtr({